Want the best of VICE News straight to your inbox? Sign up here.

 “The availability of a reliable digital infrastructure is essential.
 The connections are desperately needed for hospitals and care homes… and then there are those who deliberately set radio masts on fire.
 Incomprehensible and unacceptable,” Rob Bongelaar, director of The Monet Foundation, an association that oversees the placement of cell towers, told Dutch newspaper De Telegraaf.

-Bongelaar also revealed that "Fuck 5G” was sprayed on the transmission box at one of the attack sites.
+Bongelaar also revealed that words "Fuck 5G” were sprayed on the transmission box at one of the attack sites.
 A similar phrase can be heard in a video posted by people who set fire to sites in the U.K. last week.

-In Ireland, protesters set two cell phone tower sites in the northwest of the country on fire on Sunday.
-While the sites were originally reported as 5G towers, a spokesperson for the company that owns them, Eir, has since confirmed they were actually 4G towers.
+In Ireland, protesters set two two cell phone tower sites in the northwest of the country on fire on Sunday.
+While the sites were originally reported as 5G towers, a spokesperson for the company who owns them, Eir, has since confirmed they were, in fact, 4G towers.

-Work was recently done at both sites to provide extra capacity to a local hospital during the coronavirus pandemic.
+Work was recently carried out to both sites to provide extra capacity to a local hospital during the coronavirus pandemic.